philiprbrenan/podman/README.md

 Demonstrates how to run a bash command in a podman container to say "Hello World".

 Additionally shows how to make a file from the host visible to a program running inside a container.
-In this specific example, a Perl file is placed in the container and then executed to repreat the greeting.
+In this specific example, a Perl file is placed in the container and then executed to repeat the greeting.